 - Soak tamarind in warm water for 15 minutes.

-- Dry roast poha (beaten rice) for 2 minutes and powder to coarse,using dry mixer jar in pulse mode for not more than 5 seconds repeat twice so that poha should be corse and should look similar to dalia (Broken Wheat).
+- Meanwhile , dry roast poha (beaten rice) for 2 minutes and powder to coarse with help of a mixer jar .
+Pulse it twice for not more than 5 seconds to get coarse powder , it should look similar to dalia (Broken Wheat).

-- Add grated dry coconut (You can even add powder dry coconut along with 1 teaspoon of dry roasted white sesame seeds ) and mix well.
+- Add grated dry coconut (you can even add powder dry coconut along with 1 teaspoon of dry roasted white sesame seeds ) and mix well.